yasirbhutta/yasirbhutta.github.io/python/posts/common-class-mistake.md

+---
+layout: page
+title: Common Python Class Attribute Mistakes and How to Fix Them
+description: Sure!
+Let's consider another example to illustrate the misuse of class attributes and the correct approach.
+This time, we'll create a `Library` class...
+keywords: books, library, self, class, name
+---
 # Common Python Class Attribute Mistakes and How to Fix Them

 Sure!
 Let's consider another example to illustrate the misuse of class attributes and the correct approach.
 This time, we'll create a `Library` class where each library keeps track of its own collection of books.